chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 $$ \eta = log(\frac{\pi}{1-\pi}) $$
 $$ \implies \mathbb{E}(X) = \pi = \frac{1}{e^{\eta} - 1} $$

 Here we see a familiar function: it turns out that the canonical parameter of the bernoulli is linked to the mean through the logit function.
-This phenomenon lies at the heart of Generalized Linear Models; many times, the link function of a GLM turns out to be the canonical link between the canonical parameter and the mean.
+This phenomenon is what lies at the heart of Generalized Linear Models; many times, the link function of a GLM turns out to be the canonical link between the canonical parameter and the mean.
 In our case, we have rediscovered the link function of logistic regression.

 ## Sufficiency

 At the very beginning, I mentioned that T(x) is what's known as a sufficient statistic.
 But what does that mean?
-The concept of sufficiency is a rich and deep subject, and I won't be able to cover all of it today, although I probably will try to in a future post.
-However, I will give a quick introduction, because sufficiency and exponential families are very closely related.
+The concept of sufficiency is an incredibly rich subject, and I won't be able to cover all of it today, although I probably will try to in a future post.
+However, I will give a quick introduction.
 The idea of sufficiency is grounded in the concept of data reduction.
 How much can we reduce our data, without losing any key information?
 Lets start with a couple of definitions.

 __Def__.
 A __statistic__ is any function of our data \\( (x_{1}, x_{2}, \ldots) \\).
 The easiest example to give would be the sample mean: \\( \overline{x} = \sum_{i=1}^{N} x_{i} \\).